When purchasing a new computer, you want to look beyond the price tag and also think of longevity.

 Longevity is very much tied to the price you pay for a computer.
 Lower priced systems use cheaper parts both inside and outside.
 This can lead to the need for computer repair for a hard drive problem or a cracked laptop screen when you’ve barely had a computer a year.

-If you end up buying a cheap computer and then hanging onto it, hoping to get a 5 year+ longevity, you can end up actually losing money if that PC is used for work.
+As stated in this Homepage, if you end up buying a cheap computer and then hanging onto it, hoping to get a 5 year+ longevity, you can end up actually losing money if that PC is used for work.